DPotoyan/Chem324/ch03/note01.md

 \frac{\partial \Psi(x,t)}{\partial t} = -\frac{i}{\hbar} E \Psi(x,t)
 $$

-- This equation suggests that the time evolution of the wave function is directly related to the total energy $E$.
-The solution to this equation takes the form of an oscillating function, $\Psi(x,t) \propto e^{-iEt/\hbar}$, describing how the wave function evolves in time.

 - **Spatial Part**: To recover the total energy from the spatial part of the wave function, we take two spatial derivatives.
 By analogy with the time-dependent case, we can relate the spatial derivative to the momentum $p$ as: